rykener/django-manifest-loader/docs/docs/about_install.md

     'output_dir': None,  # where webpack outputs to, if not set, will search in STATICFILES_DIRS for the manifest.
     'manifest_file': 'manifest.json',  # name of your manifest file
     'cache': False,  # recommended True for production, requires a server restart to pick up new values from the manifest.
-    'loader': DefaultLoader  # how the loader reading manifest files.
+    'loader': DefaultLoader  # how the manifest files are interacted with }
-}
 ```